MichaelaSchweitzer/MICB475_25W2_Team_10/README.md

 2. Key to discuss: given our large group, are these ideas challenging enough?
 3. How to flesh out the topic over the week/proposal preparation?
    a.
 Dividing up tasks
    b.
-Further research needed to be happy with the topic
+Further research is needed to be happy with the topic

 ## Team Meeting #1 February 2nd, 2026: Minutes